metrorailings/OwlBlog/content/posts/week-1-supercontest-picks.md

 The Tom Brady era of Buccaneers football likely begins with a definitive loss.
 Keep in mind Brady has been institutionalized in the Patriot way for nearly two decades.
 It'll take a good minute for him to adjust to a different way of life, especially without any preseason training or meaningful outings in his new role as the Buccaneers signal caller.
 While he adjusts, mistakes will be made.

 That doesn't mean that Brady will be completely impotent here - the GOAT will find ways to score a few points here and there.
-But it won't be enough against a seasoned New Orleans outfit looking to start strong on another campaign to win the Super Bowl.
+But it won't be enough against a seasoned New Orleans outfit looking to start strong.